Azure/azure-iot-sdk-java/service/iot-service-samples/role-based-authorization-sample/readme.md

 From the SDK side, users are required to implement the [TokenCredential][token-credential] interface so that the client code can use role-based access tokens to authenticate with the service.

+From the service side, you can read [this document][rbac-ms-doc] for additional details.

 ## TokenCredential implementations

 While users can create their own implementations of the TokenCredential interface, the Azure Identity SDK has several